gilch/hissp/docs/faq.rst

 Once on import is honestly not bad.
 Even the standard library does it, like for `named tuples <collections.namedtuple>`.

-But at this point, unless you really want a single-file script with no dependencies, you're better off defining the helper function in Python and importing it.
+But at this point,
+unless you really want a single-file script with no dependencies, you're better off defining the helper function in Python and importing it.
 You could handle the finally/else blocks similarly.
 See Drython_'s ``Try()`` for how to do it.
+(Or just use Drython.
+Or ``excepts()`` from Toolz_.)

-Or just use Drython.
-Hebigo_ also implements one.
-If Hebigo is installed, you can import and use Hebigo's macros, even in Lissp, because they also take and return Hissp.
+Hebigo_ also implements a try macro.
+If Hebigo is installed,
+you can import and use Hebigo's macros, even in Lissp, because they also take and return Hissp.

 Isn't Hissp slower than Python?
 Isn't Python slow enough already?
 -----------------------------------------------------------------